 What makes it more unfortunate is that this disaster could have been easily avoided if the navigational crew had taken precautionary measures in the event of encountering icebergs en route.
 More lives could have been saved if the builders admitted that the Titanic did not have enough life boats to accommodate every single passenger on the ship during an emergency.

 We could draw a parallel between the fate of the Titanic and the fate of the personal realities of many individuals.
 As we navigate through the waters of life, many of us choose to not see the potential “icebergs” that we can hit and which cause our ship to “sink”.
 We lack the insight to prepare our “life boats”, to rescue us in case we do hit one.

 Despite all the signs and warnings, many still choose to go through life pretending that everything is smooth sailing until they hit an iceberg—confirming their suspicion of a partner who was not being faithful, getting fired from a job that their heart wasn’t in, or receiving a disturbing diagnosis from the doctor because they refused to change their lifestyle.

 Most people are unaware that they are gifted with an inner GPS that can guide them out of troubled waters.
 Others choose to deliberately ignore it by consciously blocking it or by numbing it with drugs, alcohol and other forms of addiction.

-What most people don’t realize is that the sense of security that’s derived from being ignorant about a problematic situation is a fleeting illusion.
+They don’t realize that the sense of security that’s derived from being ignorant about a problematic situation is a fleeting illusion.
 Choosing to stay blind to the truth isn’t going to make the issue disappear but only intensify it to a point where we cannot disregard it any longer.